Are you looking for epic day trips from Exeter? There are lots of wonderful places to enjoy near the city. We’ve got over 12 listed below!

 Exmoor is one of the most spectacular parts of Devon.
 With a mix of moorland and beautiful coastline, Exmoor has all sorts of varied sceneries, charming villages, and some epic hikes.
 You could spend two or three days here seeing all that there is to offer, but there are certainly some highlights.

 The Valley of the Rocks Walk is near Lynton and has some spectacular clifftop scenery.
 There are also plenty of things to do in Lynton and Lynmouth, including the country’s only water-powered railway.
-There’s also Dunkery Beacon, the highest point of Exmoor, which has epic views of the park.
+If you want to do a moorland hike, climb up to Dunkery Beacon, the highest point of Exmoor which has epic views of the park.
 Also, check out the beautiful village Porlock and hike Porlock Weir.

 How to get there: You do really need a car to get from Exeter to Exmoor.
 It’s a 1.5 – 2 hour drive depending on where you are going.

 Two hours from the North Devon coast is the enigmatic yet spectacular Lundy Island.
-This rugged island is only inhabited by those who work in tourism, and most of the island is not built upon.
+This rugged island is only inhabited by those who work there, and most of the island is not built upon.
 There are amazing beaches, clifftops, and plenty of wildlife.

 Due to Lundy’s position at the confluence between the Bristol Channel and the Atlantic Ocean, there’s a diversity of wildlife too.
 See seals, birdlife, ponies, and all sorts of different fish!
-You can do a snorkelling tour with the seals (click here for more information), or just visit Lundy Island for the day.
-It’s not known about that well, but it is definitely one of the most spectacular Exeter day trips.
+You can do a snorkelling tour with the seals, or just visit Lundy Island for the day.
+It’s not all that well known, but it is definitely one of the most spectacular Exeter day trips.

 How to get there: You’ll need to get to Ilfracombe; the only realistic way to get there is to drive.
 From Ilfracombe, it’s a 2 hour boat ride to Lundy Island.
 In the summer the boat runs day trips, leaving at 10am and returning at 4pm.
 In the winter, a helicopter takes the place of a boat.
 It’s a long day trip for not that much time on the island, but Lundy is spectacular – it’s worth it.
 However, you can also stay overnight.

 Devon’s other expansive moorland, Dartmoor is a vast area, perfect for hiking and delightful scenery.
-Located close to Plymouth, but with some parts only 20 minutes from Exeter, it’s one of the best places to visit near Exeter.
+Located in central Devon, it’s one of the best places to visit near Exeter – with some parts only 20 minutes from the city.

 Highlights are the countless walking trails across the rugged moors, waterfalls like the spectacular Becky Falls, and picturesque towns such as Tavistock and Chagford.
 Oakhampton is a town north of Dartmoor where you can go to the Museum of Dartmoor Life and Okehampton Castle.

-Dartmoor is the only place in England where you can camp anywhere for free – so if you have enough time for an overnight trip and are visiting in the summer, it’s a great place to be!
+Dartmoor is the only place in England where you can legally wild camp – so if you have enough time for an overnight trip and are visiting in the summer, it’s a great place to be!

 How to get there: Dartmoor is best reached by car.
 It’s a 20-60 minute drive, depending on where in Dartmoor you are going.
 Buses leave Exeter to a few Dartmoor towns and villages, such as Moretonhampstead, Okehampton, and Princetown.